F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 This action modifies the payload of matched flows.
-The data supplied must be a valid header, either holding layer 2 data in case of removing layer 2 before eincapsulation of layer 3 tunnel (for example MPLSoGRE) or complete tunnel definition starting from layer 2 and moving to the tunnel item itself.
+The data supplied must be a valid header, either holding layer 2 data in case of removing layer 2 before encapsulation of layer 3 tunnel (for example MPLSoGRE) or complete tunnel definition starting from layer 2 and moving to the tunnel item itself.
 When applied to the original packet the resulting packet must be a valid packet.